AntonC9018/uniCourse_csharp/docs/en/concepts.md

 ### Breaking the system down into individual parts

-The difference between an interface and a **user interface** is that the latter is designed specifically for interaction with humans, while interface is a more general term.
+The difference between an interface and a **user interface** is that the latter is designed specifically for interaction with humans, while an interface is a more general thing.
 It's possible for one interface to interact with another.

-For example, a keyboard has on its own a interface.
+For example, a keyboard has its own interface.
 A keyboard has an input part (the keys), the implementation or the **"black box"** system part (how key presses are converted into electric waves) and the output part (the wire that connects to the computer).
 The input and the output parts comprise the interface of a keyboard.
 The input is manipulated by humans, while the output is interpreted by the computer.
 An observation is that in an interface, the actor is not necessarily the **observer** of the effects.
 In case of computers, the effect eventually reaches the actor via the graphical interface, but in scope of a keyboard it's not necessarily the case.

 Likewise, a computer screen has its own interface.
 It's got the actual screen that's seen by the user, it's got the input wire that receives signals from the computer, and it's got some system that knows which LEDs to light up.
 In this case, the actor of this system is the computer, while the observer is the person looking at the screen.

 Any part of e.g. the computer is its own little system and has its own little interface.
-This is done this way so that any part could be substituted for any other compatible part, making the entire system highly **modular** and flexible.
+One of the reasons this is done this way is to enable any part to be substituted for any other compatible part, making the entire system highly **modular** and flexible.
 For example, you can connect any keyboard or any screen to a computer, as long as it has a kind of wire that the *output* (screen) or *input* (keyboard) *interface* of a computer supports.

-So interfaces allow part designers to **implement** the parts in isolation, as long as these parts comply to the interface specification that the part **consumers** (the interfaces that will allow connection to these parts / use them) require, consituting the interface of these parts.
+The second benefit of interfaces is that they allow part designers to **implement** the parts in isolation, as long as these parts comply to the interface specification that the part **consumers** (the interfaces that will allow connection to these parts / use them) require, consituting the interface of these parts.

-In other words, interfaces are the outward facing components of things, which are able to connect to other things via their interfaces, because their inputs correspond to the other's outputs, or vice-versa (they match each other's expections).
+To sum up, interfaces are the outward facing components of things.
+Interfaces enable connecting of multiple components via their interfaces, such that the inputs of one correspond to the outputs of the other, or vice-versa (they match each other's expections).

 ## Abstraction